mftruso/st-andrew-novena/README.md

-# St. Andrew Novena Android App
+# St. Andrew Novena Mobile App

 A tradition in the Catholic Church is to pray the St. Andrew Novena prayer 15 times each day from the feast of St. Andrew on November 30 until Christmas.